garrandall/popular-music-data/tracks/feel-the-love-kids-see-ghosts.md

 She like them bottles with bubbles in it
 Buy her Loewe and other linen
 Why would I wait when there's other women?
 Why would I hate?
-We in love with winnin' (Ooh!)
+We in love with winnin' (Oh!)
 Buy her bundles, fly her out, bring her friend, I try her out Ain’t no worries findin' out, the details is ironed out Easily they plays along, hopin' that I play a song